huynguy-db/arcion-docs/content/docs/source-setup/SQLServer.md

     - *`KEYSTORE_PASSWORD`*: the KeyStore password.
 This is optional.
 If you don’t want to specify the KeyStore password here, then you must use the UUID from your license file as the KeyStore password.
 Remember to keep your license file somewhere safe in order to keep this password secure.

 ## IV.
 Set up Extractor Configuration
 To configure replication mode according to your requirements, specify your configuration in the Extractor configuration file.
 You can find a sample Extractor configuration file `sqlserver.yaml` in the `$REPLICANT_HOME/conf/src` directory.
+For a detailed explanation of configuration parameters in the Extractor file, see [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference").

 You can configure the following replication modes by specifying the parameters under their respective sections in the configuration file: